miubat/wordcount/README.md

-## Instructions
+## Instructions for Running and Testing the Java Program:

+1. Clone the repository to your local machine using the command:
+- git clone repository_link
+2. Navigate to the directory containing the Java program.
-Input File: Provide the path to the input text file in the filePath variable inside the WordCountFromFile.java file.
+3. Open the WordCountFromFile.java file and update the filePath variable with the path to your input text file.

-Compile: Compile the Java file using the Java compiler.
-Example: javac WordCountFromFile.java.
+4. Compile the Java file using the Java compiler:
+- javac WordCountFromFile.java

-Run: Run the compiled Java program.
-Example: java WordCountFromFile.
+5. Run the compiled Java program:
+  - java WordCountFromFile
+6. Verify that the word counts are displayed correctly according to the input text file.

+7. Optionally, modify the input text file or test with different input files to verify the program's robustness.

 ## Functionality
 - Reads the content of the specified text file.
 - Counts the occurrences of each word.